BikLab/MARS8180-EnvDataSci/Week2a-R-crash-course.md

 read.delim(file, header = TRUE, sep = "\t", quote = "\"",
            dec = ".", fill = TRUE, comment.char = "", ...)
 ```
+You can also read excel files into R by using the `read_excel` function from the package `readxl`.

 ### Analyzing Multiple Datasets